Hawza of Najaf

-The Najaf Seminary (حوزة النجف), also known as the al-Hawza Al-Ilmiyya (الحوزة العلمية), is the oldest and one of the most important Shia seminaries (hawza) in the world.
+The Najaf Seminary (حوزة النجف), also known as the al-Hawza al-Ilmiyya (الحوزة العلمية), is the oldest and one of the most important Shia seminaries (hawza) in the world.
 It is located near the Imam Ali Shrine in the city of Najaf in Iraq, and also operates a campus in Karbala.

-Grand Ayatollah Sayed Ali Sistani currently serves as head of the Hawza Al-Ilmiyya in Najaf, which includes two other Ayatollahs - Mohammad Ishaq Al-Fayyad and Bashir al-Najafi.
+Grand Ayatollah Sayed Ali al-Sistani currently serves as head of the Hawza Al-Ilmiyya in Najaf, which includes one other Ayatollah - Bashir al-Najafi.

 The number of students studying there has waxed and waned in modern times, from 15,000 to 20,000 in the mid-20th century, down to 3000 during the repressive reign of Saddam Hussein, to around 13,000 as of 2014.
+Courses include Islamic jurisprudence (fiqh), theology, Islamic philosophy (falsafa), logic (mantiq) and Qurʾanic interpretation (tafsir); completing advanced seminary study in Najaf usually requires at least ten years, and around 200 fully fledged clerics graduate each year.

 As of 2014 the curriculum has been updated to include many modern subjects as well as interfaith and inter-sect initiatives.

 History

 Founding

 The exact date of the establishment of the Hawza of Najaf is unknown, and indeed in what century it was established is disputed, with one view maintaining that the Hawza existed possibly as early as the 9th century AD in the form of a guild of learned men centered around the Imam Ali Shrine whose deanship was held by a number of scholars, such as Ibn al-Sidra Sayyid Sharif al-Din Mohammed and Nasir al-Din Mutahhar Ibn Radhi al-Din Mohammed Ibn Husayn.

-Another view, however, claims that Shaykh Tusi (385 AH/995 CE – 460 AH/1067 CE) established the Hawza in the 11th century AD.
+Another view, however, claims that Shaykh Tusi established the Hawza in the 11th century AD.
 Shaykh Tusi first migrated from his native Tus to study in Baghdad —the capital of the Islamic world at the time— but after 12 years he was forced to leave the city due to sectarian tensions, after which he decided to relocate to Najaf.
 He died in 460 AH (1067 CE).